creatica-soft/esp8266-relay/README.md

 esp8266-timer-relay is based on $2USD ESP-01s chip with relay from Aliexpress - https://www.aliexpress.com/item/32843645421.html

-## simple sntp time-based relay with OTA firmware update for RTOS flavor
+## simple sntp time-based relay with OTA firmware update and remote logging for RTOS flavor

 user_main.c is an example of programming esp8266 wifi chip using ESP8266 Non-OS SDK.